The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Most boards for all-around use fall within a fairly narrow range of length (between 10 and 11 feet) and width (between 30 and 34 inches), but you also need to pay close attention to the board volume, which is mainly determined by its thickness.
 A board in the average range of length and width that is 5 inches thick will have plenty of volume for riders up to a weight in the neighborhood of 200lb, depending on skill level.

-Board width is also critical.
-An excessively wide board will be slow and will make you reach to the side uncomfortably to clear the edge of the board with each stroke you take.
+Board width is also important, as it has a direct impact on speed and stability.
+A wide board will be stable, but if the width is excessive, it will make you reach to the side uncomfortably to clear the edge of the board with each stroke you take.

 Purchasing for Your Weight Range

-If you are shopping for a board for a rider 200-225lbs+, that would be a specific case where it makes sense to look at boards with 6 inches thickness, because at that weight the extra volume serves a purpose, the board will ride lower due to the extra weight, and the extra thickness adds rigidity that a heavier rider will need.
+If you are shopping for a board for a rider weighing 220 lbs or more, that would be a specific case where it makes sense to look at boards with 6 inches thickness, because at that weight the extra volume serves a purpose, the board will ride lower due to the extra weight, and the extra thickness adds rigidity that a heavier rider will need.

-If you are below 205 lb, an all-around board with 5 inches of thickness will feel better on the water.
+If you are below 220 lb, an all-around board with 5 inches of thickness will feel more stable and grounded on the water.
 If considering a longer board for the purposes of touring / distance, or a downstream specific whitewater board a 6" board size can be considered.
 Again, you need to get past the one-size-fits-all approach and understand how your particular situation determines which board is best for you.

 Greg Miller carrying the ERS V3 10-0